Home ยป Sewing

 How to Sew the Pincushion:

-Place the two fabric squares right sides together.
+• Place the two fabric squares on the right sides together.

-Turn right side out through the hole left for turning.
+• Turn the right side out through the hole left to turn.

 Pincushion Stuffing:

-Stuff pincushion with method of choice.
-Many people use crushed walnut shells to give some weight and substance to the pincushion.
-I will often add a small pouch of rice or poly pellets to the bottom of my pincushions and then stuff with fiberfill to give it some body.
+I often add a small pouch of rice or poly pellets to the bottom of my pincushions and then stuff them with fiberfill to give to somebody.

 Flower pincushion on white table

-And if you want to create a set of these pincushions, I made a rainbow version as well, you can find the pattern on my blog.
+If you want to create a set of these pincushions, I made a rainbow version as well.
+The pattern is on my blog.

-If you are looking for more skills to try, you might like this Felt Flower Mini Hoop project.
+If you want more skills to try, you might like this Felt Flower Mini Hoop project.

 Or if you want to conquer your fear of zippers, these pouches are handy and quick to sew